jintonic/jintonic.github.io/cs/ssh/index.md

 *NOTE* The single quotes around the first *CMDS* prevent the shell to expand variables before sending them to the remote machine.
-Without it, the dollar sign in the awk command has to be excaped to prevent expansion.
+Without it, the dollar sign in the awk command has to be escaped to prevent expansion.

 *NOTE* One cannot specify the remote shell used to execute the multiple line commands sent by ssh.
 The default shell for the user "usr" will be used.